Lacrymology/states/postfix/doc/pillar.rst

 postfix:allow_remote_client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Allowing remote SMTP client (who does not in the same network with
+Allowing remote :ref:`glossary-smtp` client (who does not in the same network
-:doc:`/postfix/doc/index`) to authenticate and if it successes,
+with :doc:`index`) to authenticate and if it successes,
 allow it to send email.
 This done by using :doc:`/dovecot/doc/index`
 `SASL <http://wiki2.dovecot.org/Sasl>`_.